Lowering prices for meat alternatives increases profits by 30%

 How does the brain respond to prices and packaging of meat alternatives?

-Under a commission by ISMI (International Shopper Marketing Institute), we designed this exploratory study to investigate how consumers' brains intuitively respond to different meat substitutes' prices and packaging.
+Commissioned by ISMI (International Shopper Marketing Institute), we conducted this exploratory study to investigate how consumers' brains intuitively respond to the prices and packaging of various meat substitutes.

-Participants were shown three different meat substitutes' packaging designs at different prices.
-The designs included one regular design, one sustainable design and one premium design (see below).
-The packages were unbranded and comparable to the private labels for vegetarian burgers at two big Dutch supermarkets - Albert Heijn and Jumbo.
+The study included three distinct packaging designs for meat substitutes at varying price points: a regular design, a sustainable design, and a premium design (see below).
+The packages were unbranded and designed to closely resemble private-label vegetarian burger products from two major Dutch supermarkets, Albert Heijn and Jumbo.

 Meat alternatives - pricing research - packaging design